 - Head gasket failure caused by overheating.

-A cracked head may allow coolant to leak into one or more cylinders or into the combustion chamber of the engine.
-Dirty coolant; a poorly maintained cooling system; a low coolant level, or a non-functioning cooling fan can cause engine overheating.
-In addition, engine wear can eventually cause the gaskets to lose their capacity to seal properly allowing internal coolant loss.
+A cracked head may allow coolant to leak into one or more cylinders.
+Dirty coolant, a poorly maintained cooling system, a low coolant level; or a non-functioning cooling fan can cause engine overheating.
+In addition, engine wear can eventually cause the gaskets to lose their capacity to seal properly; allowing internal coolant loss.

 Intake manifold gasket and head gasket failures are two of the most common sources of internal coolant loss.

-Checking for a low coolant level in the reservoir is the first step in determining if coolant loss is causing the white exhaust smoke.
+Check for a low coolant level in the reservoir to determine, if coolant loss is causing the white exhaust smoke.
 If the coolant reservoir is at the proper level but excessive white exhaust smoke is present; a cooling system pressure check is required to determine where; if any; coolant leaks are located.

-So, Having blue tailpipe smoke is bad news because it means the engine is burning oil.
+So, having blue tailpipe smoke is bad news because it means the engine is burning oil.
 Usually smells like burned toast.
-Check the oil level on the dipstick to see if the engine is using oil and the oil level is low (add oil as needed to bring it back to the full mark.
+Check the oil level on the dipstick to see if the engine is using oil.
+And, if the oil level is low (add oil as needed to bring it back to the full mark.
 DO NOT; let the engine oil level get too low or serious engine damage will result !
 You can also do a compression test or leak down test to diagnose worn pistons or rings.

 The underlying cause is usually: